-• Stage 1A.
+- Stage 1A.
 In the first stage of the allocation, network transmission service customers can obtain ARRs, up to their share of the zonal base load, after taking into account generation resources that historically have served load in each control zone and up to 50 percent of their historical nonzone network load.
 Nonzone network load is load that is located outside of the PJM footprint.
 Firm, point-to-point transmission service customers can obtain Long Term ARRs, based on up to 50 percent of the MW of long-term, firm, point-to-point transmission service provided between the receipt and delivery points for the historical reference year.
 Stage 1A ARRs cannot be prorated.
-If Stage 1A ARRs are found to be infeasible, transmission system upgrades must be undertaken to maintain feasibility.
-10 While transmission upgrades are being implemented, Stage 1A ARRs, and therefore FTRs, are overallocated which can lead to revenue inadequacy.
+If Stage 1A ARRs are found to be infeasible, transmission system upgrades must be undertaken to maintain feasibility.8 While transmission upgrades are being implemented, Stage 1A ARRs, and therefore FTRs, are overallocated which can lead to revenue inadequacy - Stage 1B.
+ARRs unallocated in Stage 1A are available in the Stage 1B allocation for the following planning period.
+Network transmission service customers can obtain ARRs, up to their share of the zonal peak load, based on generation resources that historically have served load in each control zone and up to 100 percent of their transmission responsibility for nonzone network load.
+Firm, point-to-point transmission service customers can obtain ARRs based on the MW of long-term, firm, pointto-point service provided between the receipt and delivery points for the historical reference year.
+These long-term point-to-point service agreements must also remain in effect for the planning period covered by the allocation.